NateEag/next-vcs/readme.md

 have seen the beginnings of it, and know from other accounts what happens if you try to keep game assets like 3D models in it.

 Its CLI is inconsistent, confusing, and hard to remember.
+Highlights include `git checkout` both being used for safe operations like changing branches and creating new branches, and also for deadly operations like discarding uncommitted work (idea: discarding uncommitted work should automatically create a backup commit containing the exact state you just discarded - the usual GC operations would eventually clean it up if you don't need to dig it out of the reflog).

 While it supports rewriting unpublished history better than most VCSes, and even enables whole-repo rewrites (useful for purging things like huge binaries